-SQL - BETWEEN Operator Example
+SQL - IN Operator Example

-The following SQL statement selects all products with a price BETWEEN 10 and 20:
+The following SQL statement selects all customers with a City of "Paris" or "London":

 SQL - LIKE Operator Examples